 Date and Place of Writing

 Because of this gospel's Jewish slant, many believe that it was written in Palestine while others think that it had been written in Syrian Antioch.
-Based on its Jewish characteristics, it was possibly written in the early church period, perhaps the beginning of 50 AD, when the gospel was preached only to Jews (see Acts 11:19).
+Based on its Jewish characteristics, it was possibly written in the early church period, perhaps the beginning of AD 50, when the gospel was preached only to Jews (see Acts 11:19).
 However, others date it later, after Mark's gospel had been in circulation for some time.

 Recipients